Top 15 Biggest Mistakes to Avoid When Selling on AmazonFebruary 21, 2018

 You won't believe how many sellers jump into buying tons of inventory because they felt like it'll sell, but managed to fill up their garage with frozen money that no marketing tactic can get back.

-How to avoid it: Don’t buy a garage full of inventory until you’re sure about what you’re doing.
+How to avoid it: Don't buy a garage full of inventory until you're sure about what you're doing.
 Buy small batches and see how they are doing.
-Once you figured out how it’s going, you can move on to bigger orders.
+Once you figured out what sells and what doesn't, you can move on to bigger orders.

 There's this strategy telling to focus all your energy on a single item that can bring in a huge number of sales per day.

 Just because you are making 100 sales a day, it doesn't automatically mean you also make lots of money in profit.
 Usually, products that sell many units per day also bring in a small net profit per unit.